oferei/json-gate/README.md

 ### _Schema.validate_(jsonObject)

 This function gets a JSON object and validates it.
-If the JSON object does not conform to the schema, an error is thrown (or returned, see _Synchronous/Asynchronous_ below).
+If the JSON object does not conform to the schema an error will be thrown (or returned, see _Synchronous/Asynchronous_ below).
+The function does not return a value.
 Be aware that the input JSON object may be edited _in-place_ if the _default_ attribute is used.

 ### Errors